izzymsft/OSSDevopsPractice/README.md

 ```

-## Setting up a Prometheus deployment on a Kubernetes cluster using the Helm package manager
+## Setting up Prometheus on the K8S cluster using the Helm

 Setting up and Installing Helm Locally